The amount of money granted depends on the country of destination and on the length of the study period abroad.

 The number of grants allocated is very low and they are more likely to support the hosting of the student more than his departure.

 You will be informed when applications will be opened at the Lyon CNSMD.
 In all cases, they will only be used for the mobility of students in some specific institutions (Montreal and possibly some other institutions on the American soil).
-For the moment, the Lyon CNSMD uses the Explo’RA Sup grants allocated by the Regional Authority to support international mobility.
+For the moment, the Lyon CNSMD uses the international student mobility grant from the Auvergne Rhône-Alpes Region to support international mobility.

 The administration of the following bursaries is not handled by the Lyon CNSMD: